About Us

 Landis holds a Bachelor of Science degree in Criminal Justice from the University of Texas at El Paso (UTEP) and Masters of Public Administration from Strayer University.
 Landis is based in Washington, DC.

-Victoria Samuels, Educational Systems Federal Credit Union (Retired)
+Girado Smith, President, Educational Systems Federal Credit Union

 Rebecca Smondrowski, Montgomery County Board of Education